carpentries/instructor-training/episodes/02-practice-learning.md

 > Take 10 minutes to create a multiple choice question related to a lesson you intend to teach.
 > 1. Think about the topic of the lesson.
 What relevant misconceptions might a novice learner bring to the classroom?
 > In what ways might they misunderstand or inappropriately connect concepts?
 > 2. Try to target one or more misconceptions using a multiple choice question.
-How many diagnostic distractors can you create?
+How many plausible distractors can you create?
 > 3. Type your question into the Etherpad
 > and explain the diagnostic power of each its distractors.
 {: .challenge}